Installing Arista EOS Agents

 c.
 Run the command,

 copy https://pm.puppetlabs.com/cgi-bin/download.cgi?ver=latest&dist=eos&arch=i386&rel=4 extension:.

 Note: If you’re unable to access the outside internet from your EOS instance, you might first need to download the agent package and then transfer it to your instance.

 d.
 Run the command,

-extension puppet-agent-<VERSION NUMBER>-eos-4-i386.swix.
-This installs the Puppet agent on the EOS instance.
+extension puppet-enterprise-<VERSION NUMBER>-eos-4-i386.swix.
+This will install the Puppet agent on the EOS instance.

 rootuser and group, run the following commands: